Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 See also: NIRCam Time-Series Observation Recommended StrategiesJWST Time-Series Observations TSO Saturation, NIRCam Detector SubarraysNIRCam Detector Readout Patterns

-For this example, we observed the target GJ346 using two LW filters (F332W2 and F444W), hence we need to create two different calculations.
-We entered the following parameter for the NIRCam Grism Time-Series Calculation #1:
+For this example, the target GJ346 is observed using two LW filters (F332W2 and F444W), hence you need to create two different calculations.
+Enter the following parameter for the NIRCam Grism Time-Series Calculation #1:

 • "Instrument Setup" tab -